ozdemre/SDC-NanoDegree-Project2-Advanced-Lane-Finding/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Since at this point we have a binary image where detected line pixels are represented as 1 we can compute histogram for bottom half of the image with a sliding window method starting from bottom of image and ending at top.
+Since at this point we have a binary image where detected line pixels are represented as ones, we can compute histogram for bottom half of the image with a sliding window method starting from bottom of image and ending at top.
 This will give us identified line points which can be used for 2nd order polynomial fitting.
+This is done in `fit_polynomial()` function in my code.

 Here are the parameters that I used for histogram computation with sliding window method.